 Start pruning Incrediball Hydrangea by removing any branches that are dead, diseased, dying, or otherwise damaged.
 If there are quite a few stems to work with, I like to remove any questionable ones right down to the base of the plant for air circulation.
 Next, remove branches that are crossing over or rubbing on other branches.
 You can also remove any branches that are growing inwards towards the center of the shrub.
 The remaining main permanent stems should radiate outwards from the base like the rays of the sun!

 Timing pruning at the start of the season also allows gardeners to keep the spent hydrangea blooms on the branches over winter.
 These plants are stunners, even in the winter!
 Dried flowers provide visual interest in an otherwise bleak winter garden.
-They’ll be a tan color instead of white, but this just makes them stand out against the snow.
+They’ll be tan instead of white, but this just makes them stand out against the snow.
 Spent flower heads can also look interesting in freeform flower arrangements over winter.
 That said, it’s perfectly fine to deadhead hydrangeas and to prune them back in late fall instead of early spring.
-Check out this helpful article from The Garden Professors for proper instruction on late summer pruning.

 As for pruning, cut the entire plant back by about one-third its total height each spring, just as the new growth begins to emerge on stems.
 This serves to build up a strong, supportive, woody base while also encouraging abundant new growth for plenty of flowers.